Battle of Jingxing: Han Invasion

 However, Chen Yu, who was a Confucian and prided himself as commanding with righteousness, responded that he had no desire to win through ignoble means, and that he also had no need for such a strategy, since his army was so superior to that of Han Xin.
-He also pointed out that they would be viewed by others with contempt if they resorted to defeating such an inferior force through indirect means.
+Secondarily, Chen Xi commanded more troops in the north while Liu Bang’s battered army, returning from Pengcheng, was not completely broken and could still reinforce Han Xin.
+Chen Xu decided that a swift battle to destroy Han Xin’s army was in his interest before the Han forces could be reinforced.
+In addition to not trusting anyone else with a significant portion of his army to trap Han Xin with, he also pointed out that they would be viewed by others with contempt if they resorted to defeating such an inferior force through indirect means.
 Indeed, while Han Xin was a successful general who had defeated the kings of the Three Qins (including the formidable Zhang Han), and the State of Wei, some of the Zhao army’s generals had served in the elite armies of previous Zhao monarchs, and its soldiers included men who had served in the rebellion against Qin, including the battle of the Yushui River, Xiang Yu’s final victory over Zhang Han in 207.
 The Zhao army was both larger and contained a greater number of experienced troops than that of Han Xin.
 As for its general Chen Yu, he was resourceful and had defeated Qin forces as well as his rivals Li Liang and Zhang Er.
 Chen Yu thus had little reason to resort to indirect means.
 Han Xin had sent spies into the enemy camp to ascertain the plans of the Zhao leadership, and learning that he would not be cut off, in October he advanced into the mountains.